alexmojaki/friendly_states/README.md

 assert task.state is Waiting
 ```

 Our example machine expects to find an attribute called `state` on its objects, as we've provided here.
-If you have different needs, see the [TODO](#TODO) section.
+If you have different needs, see the [`BaseState`](#BaseState---configuring-state-storage-and-changes) section.

 To change the state of your object, you first need to know what state it's in right now.
 Sometimes you'll need to check, but often it'll be obvious in the context of your application.
 For example, if we have a queue of fresh tasks, any task we pop from that queue will be in state `Waiting`.